 1.Â Â Â Not knowing your audience

 You may have a sense of who your audience is, but itâ€™s crucial to make sure that your content is directly meeting their needs, says Search Engine Journal.
 Knowing exactly who you intend to read (or watch) and appreciate the material will give you the focus you need to make your content compelling.

 You want to make sure that your content is not filled with too much expert jargon or otherwise geared toward industry professionals rather than toward your prospects.
-SEJ provides the example of an accounting software firm that focused too heavily on the usefulness of their products for advanced users.
-When they started focusing on more basic topics to which all their customers could relate, they immediately started to build a loyal audience.
+SEJ provides the example of an accounting software firm that focused too heavily on using its products for advanced users.
+When they started focusing on more basic topics to which all their customers could relate, they immediately built a loyal audience.

 - getting more visitors to your website